qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 #### Custom Theme

-Finally there is a **Custom Theme** option, which is the placeholder for the Custom Theme Settings, allowing you set your own theme colors.
+Finally there are **Custom Themes** option, which is the placeholder for the Custom Theme Settings, allowing you set your own theme colors.

+There are two options available, *Custom Theme* for themes based off the *Darcula* LaF, and *Light Custom Theme* based off the *IntelliJ* LaF.

 See [Custom Themes]({{site.baseurl}}/docs/configuration/custom-themes) for more information.